- Our Team

 Students have right to due process if they are alleged to be involved in academic dishonesty.
 They have the right to be notified.

 Typically, the instructor will meet with the student and allow the student to explain the questionable conduct, and the instructor will render judgment, such as a failing grade on the assignment.
-The instructor will notify the Vice Provost for Undergraduate Studies (VPUS), who will investigate and represent the University in any student conduct case involving academic dishonesty.
+The instructor will notify the Vice Provost for Academic Support (VPAS), who will investigate and represent the University in any student conduct case involving academic dishonesty.

-The VPUS' investigation typically will involve an interview with the student and others involved.
+The VPAS' investigation typically will involve an interview with the student and others involved.
 All information received will be documented and reviewed.

-At the informal disposition, the VPUS will determine an appropriate sanction based upon the investigation.
+At the informal disposition, the VPAS will determine an appropriate sanction based upon the investigation.

 The student will have the opportunity to review the allegations and make a statement on his/her behalf.